arinaldi3/StretchGoalsProject/docs/journals/mindy.md

+## 8/25/22
+- Ava, Carlos, and I continued to work on the front end and had a lot of discussions with the back end team to make sure that we are on the same page.
+- We had the instractorsList page working with real data, and we had the createInstructor page working as well.
+- We planned to make classesList and createClass work once the beck end team is finished with classes.
+- We planned to continue working on Login and authentication/authroization next week.

 ## 8/24/22
 - We tested on create forms, CreateStudent and CreateInstructor.
 - We were having problems with creating student and creating instructor.
 We worked together as a group and solved the problem for creating student.